-2018 updates are given in blue.2019 updates are given in orange.
+2018 updates are given in blue, 2019 updates in orange, 2020 updates in purple, 2021 updates in red.

 Membership

 Membership of the Group is open to and encouraged by all landowners, occupiers or managers with a deer management interest over land within the Inveraray & Tyndrum area.
 All except one of the 23 land holdings within the ITDMG area are members of the Group.